 Did you know

-In the 20th century, Terra Nostra Park was a huge reference point in the Azores during the golden age of gardening.
+In the 20th century, Terra Nostra Park was a significant landmark in the Azores during the golden age of gardening.

-Today, the garden is owned by the family of Patrícia and Joaquim Bensaude, who guarantee the preservation and dynamisation of this landscape landmark.
+Today, the garden is owned by the family of Patrícia and Joaquim Bensaude, who guarantee the preservation and dynamization of this landscape landmark.

 - Avenue of the Palms;